-29 Signing; authenticating;
+- 29 Signing; authenticating; - 30 recording; codification; printing.

-31 (a) The clerk shall authenticate by the clerk's signature and record in full in a properly ordinances of the city having the force and effect of law.
-The general codification shall be

-32 indexed book kept for that purpose all ordinances adopted by the city council.
+31 (a) The clerk shall authenticate by the clerk's signature and record in full in a properly32 indexed book kept for that purpose all ordinances adopted by the city council.

 33 (b) The city council shall provide for the preparation of a general codification of all the